szaumoor/ZSTweaks/README.md

 This spell is useless if the health of the enemy, which ordinarily you cannot know, is above that threshold, so it's fairly wasteful to use the spell unless the enemy is Near Death or the enemies are very weak anyway and easy to kill.
 As such, now the spell works for HP above 60, but with a bonus of +6 giving it at least some (small) chance of working at all times.

+**Component 444:** Make Flesh to Stone use Petrification saves

+This makes this spell force a save vs. petrification instead of spell.
+I think Flesh to Stone and Disintegrate are way too similar functionally, and it's almost always a better idea to use Flesh to Stone over Disintegrate (they're both even boosted equally if cast by a Transmuter).

 </details>

 ---